Alan Turner (Emmerdale): Storylines

-In December 2010, Val Pollard (Charlie Hardwick) asks Alan about the events surrounding Eric's second wife Elizabeth's (Kate Dove) death 17 years earlier in the plane crash after her son Michael Feldmann (Matthew Vaughan) accuses Eric of murdering her and covering it up through the crash.
+In December 2010, Val Pollard (Charlie Hardwick) asks Alan about the events surrounding Eric's second wife Elizabeth's (Kate Dove) death 17 years earlier, in the plane crash, after her son Michael Feldmann (Matthew Vaughan) accuses Eric of murdering her and covering it up through the crash.
 Alan tells Val that there had been a lot of suspicion about Eric in the aftermath of the plane crash.

-In January 2011, Alan and Betty move into Mill Cottage temporarily after a fire, started by Nick Henshall (Michael McKell), damages their home.
+In January 2011, Alan and Betty temporarily move into Mill Cottage after a fire, started by Nick Henshall (Michael McKell), damages their home.
 Alan and Betty move back in once their house is renovated.
 For Alan's 76th birthday on 5 August 2011, he is touched by the replacement watch his friends buy him after his stops working.

 In March 2012, Alan, having once run Home Farm and been a councillor, has doubts about the village festival planned by Home Farm owner Declan Macey (Jason Merrells) for the summer and raised his concerns to him.
-At the end of the month, he shares his war experiences with Sean Spencer (Luke Roskell) when he was doing a school project.
+At the end of the month, he shares his war experiences with Sean Spencer (Luke Roskell), who is doing a school project.
 He welcomes fellow housemate Betty home when she returns from her cruise in July.

-In July 2013, it was explained that Alan had gone travelling around France with his biker friends.
-In October, Alan returns (off-screen) but when Betty goes to see him, she finds he has died in his sleep.
-His funeral is held on 30 October and Steph returns under police guard to attend.
+In July 2013, it is explained that Alan has gone travelling around France with his biker friends.
+In October, Alan returns (off-screen), but when Betty goes to see him, she finds he has died in his sleep.
+His funeral is held on 30 October, and Steph returns under police guard to attend.
 Alan is mentioned in May 2015 when Betty says to Pearl that without Seth or Alan, life in the village would never be the same.
 In June 2017, Zak visits Alan's grave and tidies it up.

 Reception

-Thomas Quinn of the Daily Mirror felt Alan was deceiving himself thinking he was going to marry Stella (Stephanie Schonfield) as "she's rich and beautiful while he's poor, fat, old and boring".
+In 1999, Thomas Quinn of the Daily Mirror felt Alan was deceiving himself thinking he was going to marry Stella (Stephanie Schonfield) as "she's rich and beautiful while he's poor, fat, old and boring".
 In 2002, Alan was named as one of "The 30 greatest Emmerdale residents" by a writer for Inside Soap.
 They said "Roly-poly Alan was originally a ruthless businessman hated by all, now he's a cuddly landlord, swapping the boardroom for the bedrooms of the B&B he runs."